 Two new medicines recommended for the treatment of chronic hepatitis C

-The European Medicines Agency (EMA) has recommended a marketing authorisation for Exviera (dasabuvir) and Viekirax (ombitasvir + paritaprevir + ritonavir) for the treatment of chronic hepatitis C virus (HCV) infection in adults in combination with other medicinal products for the treatment of chronic hepatitis C.
+The European Medicines Agency has recommended granting marketing authorisations in the European Union (EU) for Maviret and Vosevi, two new medicines indicated for the treatment of chronic hepatitis C virus (HCV) infection in adults.

-HCV infection is a major European public health challenge.
-It affects between 0.4% and 3.5% of the population in different European Union (EU) Member States and is the most common single cause of liver transplantation in the EU.
+HCV infection is a major public health challenge.
+It affects between 0.4% and 3.5% of the population in different EU Member States and is the most common single cause of liver transplantation in the EU.
 Approximately 15 million people are chronically infected with HCV throughout Europe.

-Over the last year, the Agency’s Committee for Medicinal Products for Human Use (CHMP) has recommended marketing authorisations for four new medicines for the treatment of HCV.
-In this area, the more treatment options that are available, the better chance a patient has to get the right treatment to cure the disease and to lead a longer and healthier life.
+Despite the rapid development of new therapies there is still a need for a range of alternative treatment options to serve the different medical needs of the millions of people suffering from the disease.
+The more treatment options that are available, the better chance a patient has to get the right treatment to cure the disease and to lead a longer and healthier life.

-The opinion adopted by the CHMP at its November 2014 meeting is an intermediary step on Exviera and Viekirax’s path to patient access.
-The CHMP opinion will now be sent to the European Commission for the adoption of a decision on an EU-wide marketing authorisations through an accelerated procedure.
-Once a marketing authorisation has been granted, decisions about price and reimbursement will take place at the level of each Member State taking into account the potential role/use of this medicine in the context of the national health system of that country.
+The opinions adopted by the CHMP at its June 2017 meeting are an intermediary step on Maviret's and Vosevi's path to patient access.
+The CHMP opinions will now be sent to the European Commission for the adoption of decisions on EU-wide marketing authorisations through an accelerated procedure.
+Once a marketing authorisation has been granted, decisions about price and reimbursement will take place at the level of each Member State, taking into account the potential role/use of these medicines in the context of the national health system of that country.

-- The applicant for both Exviera and Viekirax is AbbVie.
+- The applicant for Maviret is AbbVie Ltd.